 To setup your workstation as an endpoint, you will need to install Globus Connect Personal on it.
 This needs only be done once.
 To do this, open a web browser on your workstation and:

-- You will need to download and install Globus Connect Personal.
-Click the
+- You will need to configure Globus Connect Personal before using.
+This

 Using the Globus Web Application to transfer files